2025-26 college football bowl confidence picks, predictions, optimal rankings

 SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and predictions

-Several 2025-26 college football bowl games and one playoff matchup are in the books, but bowl confidence pools remain open for entries or modifications as there are more than 30 matchups remaining to make college football bowl picks on this season.
-The biggest remaining college football spread has Utah as 16.5-point favorites over Nebraska in the Las Vegas Bowl on Wednesday, Dec.
+Eight 2025-26 college football bowl games and four playoff matchup are in the books, but some bowl confidence pools remain open for entries or modifications as there are more than 30 matchups remaining to make college football bowl picks on before the curtain closes on this season.
+The biggest remaining college football spread has Utah as a 15.5-point favorite over Nebraska in the Las Vegas Bowl on Wednesday, Dec.
 31. While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting a couple upsets can give you a big edge in any football pools.

 Anticipated matchups outside of the CFP include Penn State vs. Clemson (-3), Vanderbilt (-5.5) vs. Iowa, Georgia Tech vs. BYU (-4.5), Tennessee vs. Illinois (+2.5) and Michigan vs. Texas (-7.5).
 Before making any college football predictions for bowl season, be sure to see the latest college football bowl confidence picks from SportsLine's proven model.